Principal InvestigatorSenior Research TechnicianGraduate StudentsPostbaccalaureatePostdoctoral AssociatesStaff ScientistLab alumni

 Thorold Theunissen, PhD

 Thor grew up in the Netherlands and received his A.B. in Biology from Harvard in 2007.
 He became interested in stem cells and developmental biology during his undergraduate work in the laboratories of Christine Mummery (Hubrecht Institute) and Stuart Orkin (Harvard Medical School).
-He completed his graduate studies in Jose Silva’s laboratory in the Wellcome Trust Center for Stem Cell Research and Department of Biochemistry at the University of Cambridge in 2011.
+He completed his graduate studies in Jose Silva’s laboratory at the University of Cambridge in 2011.
 His doctoral thesis focused on the role of the homeodomain transcription factor Nanog in epigenetic reprogramming.
 As a Sir Henry Wellcome Postdoctoral Fellow in Rudolf Jaenisch’s laboratory at the Whitehead Institute/MIT, Thor developed methods to isolate naive human pluripotent stem cells.
-He was appointed Assistant Professor in the Department of Developmental Biology and Center of Regenerative Medicine at Washington University School of Medicine in 2017.
-He is a recipient of the NIH Director’s New Innovator Award (DP2), the Edward Mallinckrodt Jr New Investigator Award and the Shipley Foundation’s Program for Innovation in Stem Cell Science Award.
-In 2022 the Theunissen lab became affiliated with the newly formed Center for Women’s Health Engineering at Washington University.
+He joined the Department of Developmental Biology at Washington University School of Medicine as Assistant Professor in 2017 and was promoted to Associate Professor in 2023.
+He is a recipient of the NIH Director’s New Innovator Award (DP2), the Edward Mallinckrodt Jr New Investigator Award, the Shipley Foundation’s Program for Innovation in Stem Cell Science Award, the NIH Outstanding Investigator Award (R35), and the Mallinckrodt Scholar Award.
+The Theunissen lab is affiliated with the Center of Regenerative Medicine and the Center for Women’s Health Engineering at WashU.
+Thor is a member of the Advisory Board of Cell Stem Cell and the Editorial Board of Stem Cell Reports.

 Download Thor’s CV

 Brittany received her Bachelor of Science in Biology from Eastern Illinois University.
 She also received her Master of Science in Biology from Eastern Illinois University in 2019.
-She joined the Theunissen lab in August of 2022 as a Research Technician II.
+She joined the Theunissen lab in August 2022 as a Research Technician II and was promoted to Senior Research Technician in 2024.
 She previously worked as an Adjunct Biology instructor at Lake Land Community College in Mattoon, IL.
 Brittany is interested in researching stem cells and their applications in disease therapy and regenerative medicine.
 Brittany is an active member of the American Chemical Society and is a Women in STEM Mentor.
 Outside the lab, she spends time with her husband, daughter, and two huskies.
 In her free time, she loves to read!

 Graduate Students